 School registers are taken twice daily.
 A day counts as 2 attendances.
 All children are able to enter the school at 8.40 a.m. and are expected to be in class by 8.50 a.m. for the morning session.
-Morning registration ends at 8.55 a.m..
+Morning registration ends at 9.00 a.m.
 Any child who arrives after this time will be marked as late.
-After 9.15 a.m., this will become an Unauthorised Absence.
-The afternoon registers are taken at 1.00 p.m.
+After 9.30 a.m., this will become an Unauthorised Absence, unless medical evidence has been provided.
+The afternoon registers are taken at 1.00 p.m. and close at 1.10 p.m.

 It is essential that children arriving and leaving with a parent / carer outside normal hours are signed in or out from the school office.
 The signing in / out register in the office is used in the case of an emergency and a fire drill.